 Three rivals to the throne

 Julianus’ position as emperor came under serious threat when three rivals to the throne emerged.
 Three of the most important provincial governors (legati), with battle-hardened legions and plenty of auxiliaries at their disposal, decided to rebel against the new emperor.
-It is hard to reconstruct who rebelled first and when, but – considering that it would take several weeks for the news of Pertinax’ death and Julianus’ accession to the throne to reach the provinces – it is a fair assumption that the rebellions started in late April or early May of this year.
-The legate Lucius Septimius Severus was declared emperor in Carnuntum by the legions in Pannonia Superior, i.e. the troops guarding the Rhine-Danube border.
-Severus’ brother was the governor of Moesia, which gave him an advantage.
+It is hard to reconstruct who rebelled first and when, but – considering that it would take several weeks for the news of Pertinax’ death and Julianus’ accession to the throne to reach the provinces – it is a fair assumption that the rebellions started in April of this year.
+The legate Lucius Septimius Severus was declared emperor in Carnuntum by the legions in Pannonia Superior, i.e. the troops guarding the Danube border.
+Carnuntum was the headquarters of Legio XIV Gemina.
+Severus’ brother was the governor of Moesia Inferior, which gave him an advantage.
 At about the same time, Gaius Pescennius Niger, the governor of the rich and important province of Syria (already mentioned briefly above), was declared emperor by his own legions.
-The third rival to the throne was the governor of Britannia, Decimus Clodius Albinus, who like Severus was from Africa.
+The third rival to the throne was the governor of Britannia, Decimus Clodius Albinus, who like Severus was from North Africa.

 In less than a month, Severus marched his troops from Carnuntum to Rome.
 He entered Italy virtually unopposed and cities opened their gates for him without resistance.
 It was clear that nobody was going to fight for Julianus.
 The emperor tried to use his last financial reserves to win the loyalty of the praetorian guardsmen, but it was to no avail.
 Even attempts to make the available elephants in Rome ready for battle failed miserably.
+In desperation, Julianus had Quintus Aemilius Laetus, the praetorian prefect, and Marcia, Commodus’ mistress, executed.
 Meanwhile, Severus’ agents had already infiltrated the city.
 Julianus now convened the Senate and proposed to make an offer to Severus that both men would share the throne as co-emperors.
 The Senate agreed and the praetorian prefect Tullius Crispinus was sent to Severus to present him with the offer.
 Severus, however, flatly refused and continued his advance on the capital.
 The senators, now becoming nervous, decided that the emperor had to be removed.
 On their instigation, soldiers were sent to Julianus, who killed him on 1 June after just 66 days on the throne.

 Severus enters Rome